Big Wave Grand Prix, the event that revolutionizes giant wave surfing

 REFIX supports this innovative platform that gives visibility to Nazaré, a place of giant waves and epic victories.

-NAZARé, PORTUGAL, September 11, 2024 /EINPresswire.com/ -- The Big Wave Grand Prix (BWGP) is set to revolutionize the world of big wave surfing with the launch of its innovative interactive platform during the 2024/25 season.
+A CORUñA, SPAIN, September 16, 2024 /EINPresswire.com/ -- of big wave surfing with the launch of its innovative interactive platform during the 2024/25 season.
 Supported by REFIX, the event highlights Nazaré, renowned for its towering waves and extraordinary surf culture.
 This platform is designed to provide year-round visibility to the athletes who brave Nazaré’s legendary swells, offering audiences an unprecedented look at the sport’s most thrilling feats.

 Unlike traditional surfing events that are confined to a single competition day, the Big Wave Grand Prix will showcase the daily achievements of big wave surfers throughout the entire season.
 Through high-quality broadcasts, exclusive content, and immersive fan engagement, the BWGP aims to bring the global audience closer to the action.
 The platform will feature behind-the-scenes footage, interviews, fan interactions, and live updates, offering a comprehensive look at the challenges and triumphs of these elite athletes.